veenus-rajpoot/Automatic-Number-plate-detection/README.md

-The video I used in this tutorial can be downloaded here.
+The video I used in this tutorial can be downloaded [here]([https://your-link-here.com](https://www.pexels.com/video/traffic-flow-in-the-highway-2103099/)).

 models